GaruGaru/garugaru/content/posts/5-years-of-platform-eng.md

 For this purpose we adopted the simplest solution available at the time which was [chaos kube](https://github.com/linki/chaoskube) along with other such as [powerful seal](https://github.com/powerfulseal/powerfulseal), but as today I'd probably go with a more robust solution like [Chaos Mesh](https://chaos-mesh.org/) or [Limitus Chaos](https://litmuschaos.io/).

+## No integration tests ❔

+At {{company name}}, we never invested in writing integration tests.
+Instead, we focused on having plenty of unit tests and maintaining a high code coverage across all our services.

+Very often, we used [Test Containers](https://testcontainers.com/) libraries to integrate services using containers in our tests.
+This allowed us to test integrations with external services without having to mock everything (thus testing nothing :D).

+The choice of not having integration tests was due to the complexity and scale of the overall system.
+I still don't have a strong opinion about this choice; integration tests are useful and can really help when dealing with multiple services and their interactions.

+Like all things, integration tests must be developed and maintained.
+Due to their nature, integration tests can get pretty hacky and flaky, especially when coordinating multiple components from the ingestion systems to the APIs.

+A flaky and slow test is not something developers want to run and trust.
+Thus, it is not a useful test, and these kinds of tests tend to be ignored or directly removed since they are a waste of time and do not fit well into fast developer iterations.